wyatt-johnson-git/ACSL/Signs/Disk_Wiping.md

 # Disk Wiping Station

-This is where individuals can have drives completely wiped/overridden using ShredOS.
+This is where you can completely wipe a hard drive using ShredOS.

-This resource reinforces the importance of "destroying" drives with sensitive data before discarding them.
+This resource destroys the sensitive data before discarding, donating or reusing a drive.